Turnip vs Radish - Health impact and Nutrition Comparison

 History and origins

-Turnips and radishes belong to the family of root vegetables.
-Meaning that the edible part is the root of the vegetable that is grown under the soil.
+Turnips and radishes belong to the family of root vegetables, which means that the edible part is the root of the vegetable grown under the soil.
 It is important to note that the green leaves are also edible.

 Turnip and radish originate from middle and east Asia.

 Turnip cultivation and domestication date back to the 7th century BC in the Greek regions.
-Radish cultivation on the other hand dates back to the 3rd century BC in the southeastern parts of Asia.
+On the other hand, radish cultivation dates back to the 3rd century BC in the southeastern parts of Asia.

 Turnips were introduced to Europe and mostly England in the 18th century.